norkos/account-management/README.md

    - Liberato

 ### TODO list
-- https://locust.io/ to make real load testing
+- extend load tests to inject events
 - play more with Heroku
   - check what resilience can be supported by Heroku
   - check if scaling can be supported by Heroku